The Bang Calculus Revisited: Introduction

 \subsection{Contributions and Related Works}

-This paper presents a reformulation of the untyped Bang calculus, and proposes a quantitative study of it by means of non-idempotent types.
+This article presents a reformulation of the untyped Bang calculus, and proposes a quantitative study of it by means of non-idempotent types.

-{\bf The Untyped Reduction.} The Bang calculus in~\cite{Ehrhard16} suffers from the absence of \emph{commutative conversions}~\cite{Regnier94,CarraroG14}, making some redexes to be syntactically blocked when open terms are considered.
+{\bf The Untyped Reduction.} The Bang calculus in~\cite{Ehrhard16} suffers from the absence of \emph{permutative conversions}~\cite{Regnier94,CarraroG14}, making some redexes syntactically blocked when open terms are considered.
 A consequence of this approach is that there are some normal forms that are semantically equivalent to non-terminating programs, a situation which is clearly unsound.
-This is repaired in~\cite{EhrhardG16} by adding commutative conversions specified by means of $\sigma$-reduction rules, which are crucial to unveil hidden (value) redexes.
-However, this approach presents a major drawback since the resulting combined reduction relation is not confluent.
+This is repaired in~\cite{EhrhardG16} by adding permutative conversions specified by means of $\sigma$-reduction rules, which are crucial to unveil hidden (value) redexes.
+However, this approach presents a major drawback since the resulting combined reduction relation is not confluent (Page 6 in~\cite{EhrhardG16} or Example~\ref{ex:not-confluent} below).

 Our revisited Bang calculus, called $\BangRev$, fixes these two problems at the same time.
 Indeed, the syntax is enriched with explicit substitutions, and $\sigma$-equivalence is integrated in the primary reduction system by using the \emph{distance} paradigm~\cite{AccattoliK10}, without any need to unveil hidden redexes by means of an independent relation.
-This approach restores \emph{confluence}.
+This approach restores confluence.

-{\bf The Untyped CBN and CBV Encodings. } CBN and CBV (untyped) translations are extensively studied in~\cite{GuerrieriM18,Danos90,MOTW99}.
-The authors establish two encodings $cbn$ and $cbv$, from untyped $\lambda$-terms into untyped terms of the Bang calculus, such that when $t$ reduces to $u$ in CBN (resp.
+{\bf The Untyped CBN and CBV Encodings. } CBN and CBV (untyped) translations are extensively studied in~\cite{GuerrieriM18,Danos90,MaraistOTW99}, where the authors establish two encodings $cbn$ and $cbv$, from untyped $\lambda$-terms into untyped terms of the Bang calculus, such that when $t$ reduces to $u$ in CBN (resp.
 CBV), $cbn(t)$ reduces to $cbn(u)$ (resp. $cbv(t)$ reduces to $cbv(u)$) in the Bang calculus.
 However, CBV normal forms in $\lambda$-calculus are not necessarily translated to normal forms in the Bang calculus.